-The Quintana organization and Cullen/Robertson family have been deeply involved in energy and natural resources for close to 100 years, as well as in numerous other non-energy related ventures and philanthropic / civic causes.
+The Quintana organization and Cullen/Robertson family have been deeply involved in energy and natural resources for over 100 years, as well as in numerous other non-energy related ventures and philanthropic / civic causes.

 Quintana refocuses on metals and mining

 After 2 years of extensive analysis of the sector, Quintana Minerals Corporation forms a “Quintana Resources” named group of companies and assembles a best-in-class team of mining-industry professionals to execute on a strategy of identifying and financing high quality metals and mining companies and assets, closing on several transactions to date.